dev-zastai/product-docs/_posts/2024-11-13-Defeating-Bandaid-Solutions.md

-A few days ago, a client submitted a vulnerability assessment, and the results were quite interesting.
-With their permission, we are sharing this case with you.
+A few days ago, a client was playing with <a href="https://zast.ai" target="_blank">http://zast.ai</a> and shared an interesting case with us.
+With their permission, we are excited to share it with you.
 In this case study, we will show how zast is able to detect command injection vulnerability even sophisticated variants.
 ## 1. Vulnerability Assessed by zast.ai - Command Injection
 Let's see the 1st vulnerability report: